 After you check the boxes for all the relevant suggestions, you can research further and you'll get a much larger list that looks like this with search volume and a relevancy score.

 Now it's time to sift through all of our valuable keywords and see what is actually relevant to us.

 Export & Review Keywords

 As I showed in the examples above of going from 2,000 product results down to 66 by adding in a couple of keyword modifiers, in terms of business management tools, you can see that this step is really important.

-So now you can take your 4,000+ keywords from Cerebro and the 360+ from Magnet and export them into one spreadsheet.
+So now you can take your 4,000+ valuable keywords from Cerebro and the 360+ from Magnet and export them into one spreadsheet.